maqsoftware/CubeCompare/README.md

 The Search for filters list box is populated with attributes by the _Get Cube Info (Cube 1)_ button.
 A user can then select a set of attributes and press the _Search by selection_ button to populate the Available filters list box with the attributes’ members.
 Like the Measure and Attribute list boxes, a user can use the move right (>>) and the move left (<<) to select and deselect which filters to include in the settings file.

-# Summary Thresholds
+# Summary thresholds
 The summary thresholds determine at which difference or percent difference or more will a record be saved to the summary spreadsheet.

-# Other Settings
+# Other settings
 There are only three other settings:
   * Output folder: The location of the output for the resulting results for the console application.
 The Browse for Output Folder button can be used locate the folder using a system dialog.
   * Date Attribute (Unique Name): This is a combo box populated by the _Get Cube Info (Cube 1)_ button.
 It is used to denote the date attribute in a cube for the date range settings in the Cube Information section.
   * Excel file per measure group: This is a check box setting whether to split the resulting reports by measure group into separate excel files or not.

-# Saving and Loading
+# Saving and loading
 Use the _Save As_ button to save.
 This opens a system dialog to choose the save location.
 Use the _Load From File_ button to load an existing cube compare settings file.
 After using either the _Save As_ or _Load From File_ buttons, an additional textbox and button should appear.
 This textbox contains the file path to the file saved or loaded.
 The _Run Console Application_ button runs the console application on this file path if the console application is the same directory as the GUI application.